Loading events

 • Maximize pressure on the paddle blade at the decisive moment

-In order to participate at Creek 2 Course , you must
+To be able to take part in Creek 2 Course , you must

-• class IV whitewater can navigate with confidence.
+• class IV whitewater can drive with confidence.

 • have experience in safety.

-• Independently create safety concept for heavy traffic.
+• Independently create a safety concept for heavy driving.

 Free course places